Lumance/Lumance/README.md

-# 🚀 Cashablanca
+# 🚀 Lumance

-Welcome to Cashablanca!
+Welcome to Lumance!
 This is your personal finance assistant that helps you manage, categorize, and track your spending with ease.
 Whether you're looking to differentiate between essential needs and non-essential wants or dive deep into spending patterns.
-Cashablanca uses smart AI to provide you with valuable insights to take control of your finances.
+Lumance uses smart AI to provide you with valuable insights to take control of your finances.
 Let’s make managing money smarter, simpler, and more insightful!

 ---